cloudcoderdotorg/progsnap-spec/spec.md

 All of the complex data types are represented as JSON objects.
 The order of the fields is not specified, and when encoded in JSON, the fields may appear in any order.

 All implementations of readers of progsnap data should be prepared to accept fields not mentioned in this specification.
 For all complex data types, field names beginning with "x-" are guaranteed not to conflict with any "official" fields, and may be used by the creator of a progsnap data set to store extra information.
+The value of a custom ("x-") field can be any JSON value.

 As mentioned above related to file encoding, the JSON encoding of any value (belonging to a complex data type or a basic data type) must not contain any newline characters, so that the encoded value is guaranteed not to span multiple lines of the file that contains it.